MaNa2k/mkvSubFixer/README.md

 ## Dependencies:
 The program uses the famous FFmpeg converter to achieve the extraction and conversion process.

-It depends on the ffmpeg.exe file.
-Get it from here https://www.ffmpeg.org/
+I have included the ffmpeg.exe file in the binaries.
+You can also get it from here https://www.ffmpeg.org/